wtriddle/IFG/README.md

 This package contains python data collection and analysis scripts, as well as a portable python package that can integrate SMILES-based data processing into other python modules, packages, and scripts.
-To see detailed information about the IFG python pacakge usage in computers, supported SMILES code variations, script usages, SMILES-based algorithm computation details and more, please read the [IFG docs]().
+To see detailed information about the IFG python pacakge usage in computers, supported SMILES code variations, script usages, SMILES-based algorithm computation details and more, please read the
+[IFG docs](https://wtriddle.github.io/IFG/) online through Github Pages.

 To get a quick start on the python package and its research goals, please view the [Project and Research Overview Video](https://youtu.be/yOdvyQ0seAc).